ManageIQ/manageiq-documentation/managing_providers/_topics/triggering_a_refresh_of_a_terraform_provider.md

 2. Select your Terraform provider using the checkbox, and click menu: **Configuration > Refresh Relationships and Power States**.
 This triggers the refresh.

-3. When the refresh is complete, select the Terraform provider to check the updated list of hosts groups in the provider.
+3. When the refresh is complete, select the Terraform provider to check the updated list of Configuration profiles and Configured systems in the provider.